judsonmitchell/huey/README.md

 ![Image of Huey P. Long](http://upload.wikimedia.org/wikipedia/commons/thumb/9/91/HueyPLongGesture.jpg/220px-HueyPLongGesture.jpg "We gonna stick it to Standard Oil!")

+>One of these days the people of Louisiana
+>are going to get good government -
+>and they aren't going to like it.

 ### License (MIT)
 Copyright (c) 2012 Judson Mitchell, Three Pipe Problem, LLC